 What is ASIO?

-With the proper drivers attached to your Audio Interface, and depending on the Interface you have, you can have anywhere between 1-20+ different channels that can be input into a pc.
+With the proper drivers attached to your Audio Interface, and depending on the Interface you have, you can have anywhere between 1-20+ different channels that can be input into a PC for capture or broadcast.

 If you had an interface with 7 Input signals. and 7 output signals, you can then control them on the pc.
 You gain the ability to apply Unique EQ to each signal, further enhancing the sound and getting closer to one that defines you as a drummer.